History of Tulsi Gabbard in Timeline

 2022: Endorsement of Florida Parental Rights in Education Act

-2022: Appearance at CPAC
+2022: Speaker at CPAC

-October 7, 2023: Gabbard Condemns Hamas After Attack on Israel
+October 7, 2023: Response to Hamas' attack on Israel

-February 22, 2024: Gabbard Speaks at CPAC
+February 22, 2024: Featured speaker at CPAC

 On February 22, 2024, Tulsi Gabbard was a featured speaker at CPAC, raising speculation of her candidacy as a potential vice-presidential selection.

-March 2024: Trump Cites Gabbard as Potential Running Mate
+March 2024: Trump cites Gabbard as potential running mate

 In March 2024, Donald Trump cited Tulsi Gabbard as one of his potential choices for his running mate.

-August 26, 2024: Gabbard Endorses Trump's Re-election Bid
+August 26, 2024: Endorsement of Trump's re-election bid

-October 22, 2024: Gabbard Announces Joining Republican Party
+October 22, 2024: Joining the Republican Party

 On October 22, 2024, while speaking at a Trump rally in Greensboro, North Carolina, Tulsi Gabbard announced she was joining the Republican Party.

-November 2024: Gabbard's Skepticism on Assad's Actions Reported
+November 2024: Reports on Gabbard's Skepticism

-2024: Endorsed Donald Trump, joined Republican Party
+2024: Endorsed Donald Trump and joined Republican Party

 In 2024, the Trump transition team stated that Tulsi Gabbard has "no affiliation" with the Science of Identity Foundation (SIF).